codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/verify-cluster-tls-ssl-configuration.md

    Let it be, for example: ```https://104.198.163.162```

 {:start="2"}
 2. Open Chrome Developer Tools->Security.
-Export the certificate to a file named loadbalancer_cert.
+Export the server and the CA certificates to file named `loadbalancer_cert` and `ca_cert`.
+If there is more than one CA, export all of them and combine them into a single bundle file.

 {:start="3"}
 3. See the contents of the certificate using the following command: